 Where the opportunity for successful, or less invasive treatment has been lost due to misdiagnosis, again the chance of a positive outcome for the victim can be hevaily reduced.

 We believe that you should have access to whatever form of redress is available to you.

 Why Choose us?

-Sheldon Davidson Solicitors have a strong reputation nationally for helping clients to claim compensation in cancer misdiagnosis and medical negligence cases.
+Sheldon Davidson Solicitors have a strong reputation nationally for helping clients to make cancer misdiagnosis claims.
 Based in The North West, we have been helping clients from across Manchester and throughout England & Wales for over twenty years.

 We have a highly experienced team of cancer negligence experts ready to talk and to listen to what has happened to you or your loved one.
 We understand the devastating consequences of a liver cancer misdiagnosis, or the impact that negligent cancer treatmen can have on you and your family.
 We are here for you, and we will do everything we can to help you at this difficult time.

 When we take on any medical negligence claim, we ensure that our clients have all the support they need; we use our network of medical experts to make sure that you get the treatment and care that you need.
 We will work relentlessly on your behalf to resolve your claim as quickly and efficiently as we can, advising you at every step of the way, and representing you in court if needs be.
 We know that money can’t undo the damage caused by your misdiagnosis, but it can take away the financial burden if you are worrying about how to pay for your treatment, or financial outgoings if you are unable to work as a result.
 Speak to us today for an initial assessment of your situation, without obligation.

 Contact SDS Solicitors about Liver Cancer Negligence or Misdiagnosis